cwpearson/website2/posts/20231031_kokkos_scratch/index.md

 Recall that `DriverType` is actually `ParallelFor`, so the `ParallelFor` object is what gets passed into whatever kernel function is being executed.

+We've found where the CUDA kernel actually gets launched, but what is this function that it's launching?
+`base_t` here is a `CudaParallelLaunchKernelFunc` (the parent class of `CudaParallelLaunchKernelInvoker`).
 So what does this `get_kernel_func` from `CudaParallelLaunchKernelFunc` do?

 ```c++